-The 10th Annual Three-Minute Thesis will be taking place November 1-3, 2023.
-Find out more about prizes, rules, and eligibility!
+The Graduate School's annual Three Minute Thesis Competition will be held at the Joe Paul Theater on November 9 and 10, 2023.
 3MT competitors are asked to explain their thesis or dissertation in a three-minute presentation; effectively communicating the complexity of their topic and research to a non-academic audience.
 The competition is a great opportunity for students to hone their 30-second elevator pitch and win prizes while doing so.
-Check out previous winners!

 Each semester, USM Graduate students have the opportunity to apply for the Graduate Competitive Travel Award.
-The funds may be used to support graduate student participation in a virtual or in-person professional conference, exhibition, or other appropriate venue for purposes of presenting research or other forms of creative work in conjunction with a student’s program of study during the months of August - December, 2023.
+The funds may be used to support graduate student participation in a virtual or in-person professional conference, exhibition, or other appropriate venue for purposes of presenting research or other forms of creative work in conjunction with a student’s program of study.

 Applicants may request up to $500 to be used for virtual conference registration fees or domestic travel or up to $1000 for approved international travel.